alensuljkanovic/silvera/README.md

 ## Citing Silvera

-If you are using textX in your research project we would be very grateful if you cite our paper:
+If you are using Silvera in your research project we would be very grateful if you cite our paper:

 Suljkanović, A.; Milosavljević, B.; Inđić, V.; Dejanović, I. Developing Microservice-Based Applications Using the Silvera Domain-Specific Language.
 Appl.
 Sci.
 2022, 12, 6679. https://doi.org/10.3390/app12136679
 ## Python versions